owolfhu1/lobby_demo/README.md

   - Navigate to folder project is cloned to in terminal.
   - Enter 'node server.js'
       - The terminal should say: "Listening on *:3000"
-  - Navigate to local host 3000 in a browser. (open in multiple windows to see how the clients interact with eachother)
+  - Navigate to local host 3000 in a browser.
+      - Open in multiple windows to see how the clients interact with eachother.